 The last thing anyone wants is to get injured while exercising.

-That’s why it’s best to take it slow, especially in the beginning, until your older adult gets used to the movements and is steady on their feet.
+That’s why it’s best to take it slow, especially at first, until your older adult gets used to the movements and is steady on their feet.

 Hear Bob and Brad talk about safety at 3 minutes 33 seconds in the video.